jameskimmel/ZFS/The problem with RAIDZ.md

 ## Conclusion
-Choosing the right pool geometry can help you with space efficiency.
-Bigger volblocksizes offer better space efficiency for pools that don't have an optimal geometry.
+Unlike traditional RAID, space efficiency is often not as good as we intuitivly susbect for RAIDZ.
-Bigger volblocksizes will also offer better compression gains.
-But bigger volblocksizes will also suffer from read and write amplification and create more fragmentation.
+Bigger volblocksizes offer better space efficiency and compression gains, will also suffer from read and write amplification and create more fragmentation.
 A single 16k read from a DB will end up reading 64k from the drives.
-Also, keep in mind that all these variants will only write as fast as the slowest disk in the group.
+Also, keep in mind that all these variants will only write as fast as the slowest disk in the pool.
-Mirror has a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives over a RAIDZ pool.
+Mirrors have a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives over a RAIDZ pool.